7 Qualities of Wisdom

 The wise understand that life is difficult for us all.
 As such, if a passage encourages smugness, brutality, violence, or any sense of superiority to others, it is not wise.
 Wisdom delights in compassion.

-But wisdom doesn’t provide pat answers to life, like a typical self-help book does.
+3. Wisdom is mysterious.
+It doesn’t provide pat answers to life, like a self-help book generally does.
 In contrast, wisdom expands life’s mysteries — providing just enough light so you can take a step ahead while also giving you a sense of just how much darkness the universe contains.
 It shows us the stars and the void that surrounds them, exploring what the German mystic Hildegard of Bingen calls “the darkness and mystery of creation.”

 “Darkness within darkness,” the Tao Te Ching reads.
 “The gate to all mystery.”